tracel-ai/burn/README.md

 ![license](https://shields.io/badge/license-MIT%2FApache--2.0-blue)
 ---

-__Burn is a new comprehensive dynamic Deep Learning Framework built using Rust <br /> with extreme flexibilty, compute efficiency and portability as its primary goals.__
+__Burn is a new comprehensive dynamic Deep Learning Framework built using Rust <br /> with extreme flexibility, compute efficiency and portability as its primary goals.__

 <br/>
 </div>